averbraeck/medlabs-heros/docs/3-5-input-location-types.md

 Satellite workplace,SatelliteWorkAnimation,FALSE,FALSE,FALSE,1,1,FALSE,0.25,1.0
 ```

-The file was a bit shortened for readability; for the `animationClass`, typically the full path is given: `nl.tudelft.simulation.medlabs.location.animation.defaults.HouseAnimation` instead of just `HouseAnimation`.
+The above example location type configuration file was a bit shortened for readability; for the `animationClass`, typically the full path is given: `nl.tudelft.simulation.medlabs.location.animation.defaults.HouseAnimation` instead of just `HouseAnimation`.

 The following columns are present in the file: